verekia/v1v2/packages/react/src/HeadCosmetics/README.md

 - `/icon-512.png` (512x512)
 - `/manifest.json`

 Make sure to optimize the files, with [TinyPNG](https://tinypng.com/) or [SVGOMG](https://jakearchibald.github.io/svgomg/) for instance.
+You can use a generator such as [Favicomatic](https://favicomatic.com/) to create the `.ico` file.

 ## Next.js